 Representing an international startup company in a contract-related dispute with its former subsidiary.

-Representing a group of creditors in an insolvency-related dispute.
+Representing the joint represenative of a group of bondholders in an insolvency-related dispute with shareholders.

 Representing an industry supplier in an international mediation with a trade partner.